velovix/gopherboy/README.md

 ## Performance

-With the SDL back ends, it runs at roughly 6x speed on my machine (i7-8750H @ 2.20 GHz).
-With the in-progress WebAssembly back end, it runs at roughly 0.5x speed.
+With the SDL back ends, it runs at roughly 1200% native speed on my machine (i7-8750H @ 2.20 GHz).
+With the in-progress WebAssembly back end, it runs at roughly 75% native speed.
 There is still significant room for optimization.

 [screenshots]: https://i.imgur.com/UlDcNVC.png